Automorphic form

-Poincaré first discovered automorphic forms as generalizations of trigonometric and elliptic functions.
-Through the Langlands conjectures automorphic forms play an important role in modern number theory.
+Henri Poincaré first discovered automorphic forms as generalizations of trigonometric and elliptic functions.
+Through the Langlands conjectures, automorphic forms play an important role in modern number theory.

 Definition

 In mathematics, the notion of factor of automorphy arises for a group acting on a complex-analytic manifold.
 Suppose a group $G$ acts on a complex-analytic manifold $X$.
 Then, $G$ also acts on the space of holomorphic functions from $X$ to the complex numbers.
 A function $f$ is termed an automorphic form if the following holds:

 where $j_g(x)$ is an everywhere nonzero holomorphic function.
 Equivalently, an automorphic form is a function whose divisor is invariant under the action of $G$.

 The factor of automorphy for the automorphic form $f$ is the function $j$.
 An automorphic function is an automorphic form for which $j$ is the identity.

 An automorphic form is a function F on G (with values in some fixed finite-dimensional vector space V, in the vector-valued case), subject to three kinds of conditions: